LennartEnns/sound-tree/README.md

 At the end of a round, the average score of each player is shown, starting with the last place.

 #### Karaoke Customization
-Set the MAX_ERROR_SEMITONES constant in *mainfuncsKaraoke.py* to specify how high the average semitones deviation of a melody should be in order to caused a score of 0.
+Set the `MAX_ERROR_SEMITONES` constant in `mainfuncsKaraoke.py` to specify how high the average semitones deviation of a melody should be in order to caused a score of 0.

 ### Customization
-You can pass different parameters to the *run* functions invoked in the *main* scripts.
+You can pass different parameters to the `run` functions invoked in the `main-(...).py` scripts.
 Normally, these include:
 - Normalization Level Tracking (Yes/No)
 - Min and Max Frequency to visualize
 - Number of frequency points to compute (more = smoother)